 The Kratky system, also known as the non-circulating system, is one of the easiest hydroponic systems.

 If you ever put a cutting from a plant in a glass of water until it grows roots, then you have seen the basics.

 So how did the glass in the windowsill become the Kratky method of growing vegetables?

 Dr. Kratky from the University of Hawaii figured out a way to keep plants growing healthy far beyond root starts.

-A plant can and will die if they stay submerged in water.
-They will actually drown without air.
-Plant roots need air to be healthy.
-The Kratky method allows air to the roots keeping them from drowning.
+A plant can and will die if submerged in water, and it will actually drown without air.
+Plant roots need air to be healthy, and the Kratky method allows air to the roots keeping them from drowning.

-The best of all the air to the roots does not require electricity!
+Best of all, the air to the roots does not require electricity!

-When you put a cutting in a bottle of water it will grow roots.
-However, if you don’t change the water regularly the roots will turn brown.
-This is because the roots have taken much of the air out of the water.
-The roots are drowning and will die.
-You can solve this issue by changing the water often or you can use the Kratky method of growing.
+When you put a cutting in a bottle of water, it will grow roots.
+However, if you don’t change the water regularly, the roots will turn brown.
+This is because the roots have taken much of the air out of the water, and the roots are drowning and will die.
+You can solve this issue by changing the water often or using the Kratky method of growing.

 Dr. Kratky’s method of keeping an air pocket will prevent the roots from rotting.